Beal’s – the men, the grill, the legend

 One afternoon in 1939, Walt Beal looked out his upstairs window and across 24th Street to Creighton’s campus.

-Walt pointed at Creighton, looked over to his wife Hazel and daughter Burnice (Beal) Fiedler — whose husband, Howard Fiedler, would later run the restaurant — and let his thoughts take shape aloud.
+Walt pointed at Creighton and looked over to his wife Hazel and daughter Burnice (Beal) Fiedler — whose husband, Howard Fiedler, would later run the restaurant.
+Walt let his thoughts take shape aloud:

-Walt: “I wonder if those boys are hungry … Shall we starve to death or shall we see if they’re hungry … I think I’ll make this house a restaurant.”
+“I wonder if those boys are hungry … Shall we starve to death or shall we see if they’re hungry? … I think I’ll make this house a restaurant.”

 Walt wasted no time making his idea a reality.
 He moved himself and Hazel upstairs, tore out the first-floor living and dining rooms and filled the space with a grill and a horseshoe-shaped counter lined with two dozen spinning stools with red vinyl seats.
 Walt later added jukebox selectors, pinball machines, a separate dining room for professional students and (in 1950, to much fanfare) a television set.